mdlacasse/Owl/README.md

 ```
 <img src="https://raw.github.com/mdlacasse/Owl/main/images/ratesPlot.png" width="800">

-Values between brackets <> are the average values over the selected period.
+Values between brackets <> are the average values and volatility over the selected period.

 For the statisticians, rates distributions and correlations between them can be shown using:
 ```python